23004205/Norm-of-a-matrix/README.md

 # Infinity Norm of a Matrix
 '''
-program to find 3-Norm of matrix
+program to find infinity-Norm of matrix
 Developed by:singamala venkata sai kumar reddy reference no:23004205